-City officials assured me that any flood waters were kept “in check” because the city had updated their over-flow system by installing expensive Flood Gates.
-These modern steel doors were immediately closed each time storm warnings or flood forecasts were considered serious.
+City officials assured me—any and all flood waters were now kept “in check”.
+Years earlier, the city had updated their over-flow system by installing expensive Flood Gates.
+These modern steel doors were immediately closed each time storm warnings indicated possible flooding of any kind, especially in Flood Zones.

-When the low-lying areas of the town began flooding; when the creek near my condo over-flowed its banks; when water began lapping at both the front and back door of my condominium.....
-I panicked.
+When the low-lying areas of the town began flooding; when the creek near my condo over-flowed its banks; when water began lapping at both the front and back door of my condominium--I was horrified.

-I had flood insurance but, like most insurance, it only covered the bare necessities.
-Insurance didn't cover the endless days, weeks, months, of cleanup or...reward me for overwhelming loss, countless inconveniences, maddening anguish, and too-many unexpected snake experiences.
+Yes, I had flood insurance but, like most insurance, it only covered bare necessities.
+Insurance didn't cover the endless days, weeks, and months, of cleanup or---reward me for overwhelming loss, countless inconveniences, maddening anguish, and too-many unexpected snake experiences.

 Everything in the bottom drawers, lower shelves/ cabinets and lower book cases, was instantly destroyed.
 Chairs and sofas had to be rebuilt then re-upholstered.
-My brand-new mattresses were forever-soaked and already growing mold.
-My appliances—including stove, refrigerator, dishwasher, and washer/dryer were declared useless and must be replaced.
+My brand-new mattresses were forever-soaked and, within days, growing mold.
+My appliances—including stove, refrigerator, dishwasher, and washer/dryer were declared useless and needed to be replaced.
 Everything underfoot-- including hardwood floors, rugs, carpeting, ceramic and vinyl tile--was destroyed.
-Nothing survived-- not the wallpaper or the door frames, handmade bookcases; certainly not the wiring or the plumbing.
-The lone survivor of the waist-high waters proved to be the condo's basic structure.
+Nothing survived-- not the wallpaper or the door frames, handmade bookcases-- AND--certainly not the wiring or the plumbing.
+The only survivor of the waist-high waters proved to be the condo's basic structure.

 Weeks after the flood, I received an anonymous letter in the mail.
 The letter was well-written and I had every reason to believe the message inside.
 The writer's house was also flooded and he’d done some private investigating.
-He was so angry he actually paid a city official to tell him: WHY ---after living in his house for nearly forty years--- did his house flood this time, for the first time?!?!?
+He was so angry he actually paid a city official to tell him WHY ---after living in his house for nearly forty years---his house had flooded this time--for the first time?!?!?

-The city official (unnamed) admitted the Mayor (a life-long Democrat), had ordered the Flood Gates to stay "OPEN” because, in his words: “Sally Miller needs to LEARN a lesson”.
-Don’t tell me about Democrats or how far they will go to WIN.
+The city official (unnamed) admitted the Mayor (a life-long Democrat), had--- for the very-first-time--- ordered the Flood Gates to stay "OPEN” because, in his words: “Sally Miller needs to LEARN a lesson”.
+Don’t tell me about Democrats or just how far they will go-- to WIN.